CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 This method strips most of the flavor and aroma from the beans because of the method itself.
 Methylene chloride is used to steam open the beans and remove the caffeine, instead of water.
 The beans are repeatedly rinsed with this chemical and dried before roasting.
 It's been said the beans are rinsed up to a dozen times in the methylene chloride during this process to remove the caffeine.

-For the most part, if the solvent method is used the company doesn't usually advertise it.
-This method is a relatively inexpensive way to decaffeinate coffee and doesn't require an enormous amount of technology, so there's little benefit in publicizing it
+For the most part, if the solvent method is used the company doesn't usually advertise it unless it is organic.
+This method is a relatively inexpensive way to decaffeinate coffee and doesn't require an enormous amount of technology, so there's little benefit in publicizing it.

 If you are looking for more of a natural method instead of a chemical one this would be more preferred to decaffeinate the beans.
 Basically, water is added to carbon dioxide creating sparkling water that will act as a magnet to attract the caffeine molecules.
 This process is often considered a better alternative than the solvent method because the byproducts created are natural and recyclable, but still not as environmentally friendly as the Swiss Water Process.
 If the Carbon Dioxide Process was used, the company will usually advertise it.

 So, whether you're looking to cut down on your caffeine intake, or maybe just looking for some options for entertaining, we're hoping you're feeling a bit more confident about the decaf options out there.
 Be sure to check out our full list of decaf coffees so you can find one that works for your coffee setup!